akrahdan/devise_token/README.md

 A lightweight authentication gem based on devise and jwt gems.

 ## Description
-DeviseToken is stripped down version of devise_token_auth, which removes the  oauth and token implementation  and implements jwt for authentication.
+DeviseToken is a stripped down version of devise_token_auth, which removes the  oauth and token implementation  in devise_token_auth and replaces them with jwt for authentication.

 ### What are JSON Web Tokens?